Apply online at https://benefits.uc.pa.gov or call 1-888-313-7284.

 - Respond to any requests for information or fact-finding forms

-If you did not set up an online portal, fact finding forms and notices will continue to be mailed to you.
+If you filed through the phone and did not set up an online portal, fact finding forms and notices will continue to be mailed to you.

 To be eligible for unemployment, you need to have earned enough wages as an employee during your base year.
 The government divides up the calendar into 4 quarters.
 Your base year is determined by which quarter you apply for unemployment benefits in.